Computer Climate Models — A Masochist’s Best Friend

 Computer models have come to replace reality in the public debate about climate.
 NASA’s “Columbia” supercomputer, Mountain View, California, 2006.

 That’s a big boy!
 Must have something interesting to say about climate change!
 You bet he does!
-And now, just a tantalizing bit of Chapter 5 (Rise of the Machines) from Don’t Sell Your Coat:
+As I write in Don’t Sell Your Coat:

 It is comforting to have a little confirmation of something I pretty much worked out for myself.
 Bookmarked for future use whenever I am faced with someone defending these remarkable artifacts.
 There is every reason to try and build them…but no reason (as yet) to base far-reaching political and social policy on them!